ben-mathu/rss-feed-reader/README.md

 - [ ] RSS Reader Application

-  This application consumes the messages, receives feeds from the cron jobs by registering kafka topics.
+  A mobile application that receives notification from backend services message streams, new and old feeds are fetched from the RSS reader backend servicee.
 This application receives these feeds in real time.